ropensci/drake/README.md

 make(my_plan) # Independently re-create the results from the code and input data.
 ```

-## Blinded, unbiased replication
+## Blinded replication

 With even more evidence and confidence, you can invest the time to independently replicate the original code base if necessary.
-Up until this point, you relied on basic `drake` functions such as `make()`, so you may not have needed to peek at any revealing pieces in advance.
-In that case, you can stay blinded and unbiased as you reimplement the original author's methodology.
+Up until this point, you relied on basic `drake` functions such as `make()`, so you may not have needed to peek at any substantive author-defined code in advance.
+In that case, you can stay blinded and ignorant as you reimplement the original author's methodology.
+In other words, `drake` can improve the integrity of independent replication.

 # Aggressively scale up.